If you’re here as a parent, looking for a bible lesson on gratitude, you’re on the right path. Being intentional is the first step.

 It’s not uncommon for people to attempt to find gratitude by comparing to those who have less than.. those who are “starving and cold” over there, so “finish your dinner.”
 Help your children to see those in need without comparing.
 This kind of comparison can create unhealthy biases, barriers, and stereotypes about people who struggle.

-Teach them that having things requires effort by having them earn and care for things given to them.
+Teach your kids that having things requires effort by having them earn and care for things given to them.
 No one got a silver coin for doing nothing.

 Entitlement doesn’t look good on anybody.
 I think two mistaken beliefs from the world that drive entitlement in children.